tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## Deployment Reports

-The IBM UrbanCode Release Deployment Reports plugin provides an example of using the UCR plugin framework and Java REST API client introduced in UCR 6.1.1.0 to generate email based reports.
+The IBM UrbanCode Release Deployment Reports plugin provides an example of using the UCR plugin framework and Java RESTAPI client introduced in UCR 6.1.1.0 to generate email based reports.
 Two example report formats are included, which are rendered using data extracted from UCR via the REST API and rendered into HTML content via the Apache Velocity template engine.
-The reports are delivered using the same email notification configuration used by the main UCR product into which the plugin is deployed.
+The reports are delivered using the same email notification configuration used by the main UCR product intowhich the plugin is deployed.

 ---